 Consult your planner to proof ground conditions and ground-water in advance to know if there are additional complications could be expected.
 That avoids later surprises in the estimation of the entire building budget.

 One of the main problems of basements may be humidity and mould.
-That comes of lack of ventilation, normally basements don’t dispose of windows to ventilate and dry the interior air.
+That comes of lack of ventilation, normally basements don’t have windows to ventilate and dry the interior air.
 This is a defect that affects a lot of houses with basements.
-It goes worse in areas of a high water table, which brings permanent moisture to the exterior construction.
+It gets worse in areas with a high water table, which brings permanent moisture to the exterior construction.

 Finally, take in mind that the lighting of a basement always is less than in upper floors.
 You need to use artificial instead of natural daylight, which means a good planning to provide enough lamp sources and sockets to fulfil the demands on a correct illumination.

-At the beginning, you have to analyse your personal circumstances and requests.
-Is there a clearly need and a practical use in your daily life for a basement?
-Do you need a spacious storage or could be a small upper stuff room enough?
-Will you and your family practice fitness or other hobby regularly or just once a week?
+At the beginning, you have to analyze your personal circumstances and requests.
+Is there a clear need and practical use in your daily life for a basement?
+Do you need spacious storage or could be a small upper stuff room enough?
+Will you and your family practice fitness or another hobby regularly or just once a week?
 Remember, you have to clean this extra space, illuminate and heat it, and it costs money extra to build it.
-For instance, a subscription in a fitness studio can be more economic in the end.
+For instance, a subscription to a fitness studio can be more economic in the end.

-Next, the geographic properties have to be thoroughly checked to make sure that the construction of a basement makes sense with regard to expenditure, safety and costs.
-Problems may be caused by high ground-water level, pressing water or rocky grounds.
-Follow the recommendations of local engineers of ground who know about risks and extra fees.
+Next, the geographic properties have to be thoroughly checked to make sure that the construction of a basement makes sense with regard to expenditure, safety, and costs.
+Problems may be caused by high ground-water level, pressing water, or rocky grounds.
+Follow the recommendations of local engineers of the ground who know about risks and extra fees.